maiksonstrife/FoxTale/README.md

 ## Notes
 > I do need a Job, why don't you visit my [portfolio](https://maiksonstrife.github.io/maiksonportfolioGitPage/)<br>
-> I don't know why I'm writting in english if the game text is only avaliable in brazillian-portuguese through<br>
+> I don't know why I'm writting in english if the game text is only avaliable in brazilian-portuguese through<br>